Angola

 Tax and legal framework

-Since early 2020, the Angolan government has expedited reforms in the extractive sector through the establishment of the National Agency of Petroleum, Gas and Biofuels (ANPG) as National Concessionaire (Granting Authority) and through the establishment of the National Agency of Mineral Resources to regulate the mining sector.
+Since early 2020, the Angolan government has expedited reforms in the extractive sector through the establishment of the National Agency of Petroleum, Gas and Biofuels (ANPG) as National Concessionaire (Granting Authority) and through the establishment of the National Agency of Mineral Resources (ANRM) to regulate the mining sector.

 Licenses and contracts

-Oil and gas rights are awarded through competitive bidding while mining licences are granted through public tender or through direct negotiations following request by the applicant.
-The current mining, oil and gas legal framework in Angola does not provide for the public disclosure of contracts and does not have a publicly accessible mining cadastre.
-Exploration and production blocks are published on the National Agency of Petroleum, Gas and Biofuels (ANPG) website.
+Oil and gas rights are awarded by ANPG through competitive bidding while mining licences are granted by ANRM through public tender or direct negotiations following request by the applicant.
+The current mining, oil and gas legal framework in Angola does not provide for the public disclosure of contracts and there are legal barriers to disclosing the oil and gas contracts (as stated by Order 409/06 and the Petroleum Activities Law).
+Exploration and production blocks are published on the National Agency of Petroleum, Gas and Biofuels (ANPG) website, along with the 2019-2025 bidding strategy map.
+The list of active petroleum and mining licenses is disclosed by the EITI Report.

 EITI implementation